Ordnance Survey Ireland: From 1922

 The British Ordnance Survey ceased to map Ireland just before the creation of the Irish Free State in 1922 (the Partition of Ireland having already taken place in May 1921 upon the creation of Northern Ireland).
 The new Ordnance Survey of Northern Ireland (OSNI) officially came into existence on 1 January 1922, while the new Ordnance Survey of Ireland (OSI) came into being slightly later, on 1 April 1922.

 The OSI was initially part of the Irish Army under the Department of Defence.
 All staff employed were military personnel until the 1970s, when the first civilian employees were recruited.

-In more recent times, the Ordnance Survey of Ireland replaced traditional ground surveying with mapping based primarily on aerial photography.
+In more recent times, the Ordnance Survey of Ireland supplemented traditional ground surveying with mapping based on aerial photography.
 It has also worked with the postal service, An Post, to gather and structure geographic data.

+In 2022, the Tailte Éireann Act dissolved the Property Registration Authority and OSI and transferred the functions of those bodies, along with the functions of the Commissioner of Valuation and the Boundary Surveyor, to Tailte Éireann.
+The dissolution and transfer took effect on 1 March 2023.

 Cultural depiction

 The national survey carried out between 1825 and 1846 is the focus of the 1981 play Translations by Brian Friel.
 The main theme is the inscription of Irish language place names in an anglicised form, using a phonetic rendering for British anglophone ears of an approximate Irish pronunciation.